aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_instance-procedures-and-functions/gmp_instance_createblockmatrices.rst

        the numbering will start at one.)

     -  If the objective row contains an objective constant then this will be added to the last block GMP only.
-And in the rare situation that the *GMP* contains columns (besides the objective column) that only appear in the objective row, then these columns will also be assigned to the last block GMP.
+And in the unusual situation that the *GMP* contains columns (besides the objective column) that only appear in the objective row, then these columns will also be assigned to the last block GMP.